-Research indicates that zones of stream quality exist, most noticeably beginning around 10% impervious cover, with a second threshold appearing at around 25-30% impervious These thresholds are powerfully modeled in The Impervious Cover Model, classifying streams into three categories, sensitive, impacted, and non-supporting.
+Research indicates that zones of stream quality exist, most noticeably beginning around 10% impervious cover, with a second threshold appearing at around 25-30% impervious cover.
+These thresholds are powerfully modeled in the Impervious Cover Model, classifying streams into three categories, sensitive, impacted, and non-supporting.
 Watersheds with less than 10 percent imperviousness appear to exhibit natural chemical, physical, and biological quality.
 Between 10 and 25 percent imperviousness river systems show signs of degradation.
-Beyond 25 percent imperviousness, the damage to physical, chemical, and biological integrity may be irreversible It Impervious Cover Model, a powerful model is important to understand the predicting quality of streams based on impervious cover change, is not without its limitations.
+Beyond 25 percent imperviousness, the damage to physical, chemical, and biological integrity may be irreversible.
+It is important to understand the Impervious Cover Model, a powerful model predicting quality of streams based on impervious cover change, is not without its limitations.
 (Schueler, 1994).